azzamsa/bilal/README.md

 ## Integration with other programs

-You can use Bilal with `i3status-rust` to show salah time in your status.
+You can use Bilal with `i3status-rust` and `waybar` to show salah time in your status.

 ![i3status-rust-bilal](docs/i3status-rust.png)